 Air Handler vs. Furnace

 The warm air inside your home is pulled into the system through return ducts and then go over a refrigerant coil.
 As the warm air is blown across the cooled coil, heat is removed.
-Refrigerant lines then carry the heat outside.
+Refrigerant lines then send the heat outside.
 Now you’re left with cool, comfortable indoor air that you can enjoy on the hottest of days.
 And that’s pretty much it.
-Sure, the equipment is more complex than that, but the process itself is easy to break down and digest.
+Sure, the equipment is more complex than that, but the process itself is easy to break down and comprehend.